Embedding Dimension Phenomena in Intersection Complete Codes: Closed Embedding Dimension is Bounded by Open Embedding Dimension

 \begin{definition}[\cite{openclosed}] A collection $\U = \{U_1,\ldots, U_n\}$ of convex sets in $\R^d$ is called \emph{non-degenerate} if the following two conditions hold:\begin{itemize} \item[(i)] For all $\sigma\in \code(\U)$, the atom $\A_\U^\sigma$ is top dimensional (i.e. its intersection with any open set is either empty, or has nonempty interior). \item[(ii)] For all nonempty $\sigma\subseteq [n]$, we have $\bigcap_{i\in\sigma} \partial U_i \subseteq \partial U_\sigma$. \end{itemize} \end{definition}

 When $\U$ is a collection of convex open sets, \cite{openclosed} proved that (ii) implies (i).
-We will show that trimming an open realization of an intersection complete code $\C$ by a sufficiently small $\varepsilon$ yields a non-degenerate realization of $\C$.
+We will show that trimming a convex open realization of an intersection complete code $\C$ by a sufficiently small $\varepsilon$ yields a non-degenerate realization of $\C$.

 \begin{lemma} Let $\C\subseteq 2^{[n]}$ be an intersection complete code, and let $\U = \{U_1,\ldots, U_n\}$ be a convex open realization of $\C$.
 Then there exists $\varepsilon >0$ such that the sets $V_i = \trim(U_i,\varepsilon)$ form a non-degenerate convex open realization of $\C$.\end{lemma} \begin{proof} For each codeword $c\in\C$, choose a point $p_c\in \A_\U^c$.
 Observe that we may choose $\varepsilon$ small enough that $B_\varepsilon(p_c)\subseteq U_c$ for all $c\in\C$.
 We claim that this suffices.
 Note that by choice of $\varepsilon$, $p_c\in V_c$ for all $c\in\C$.
 In particular, if $U_\sigma$ is nonempty then so is $V_\sigma$.